Vitamin E and Selenium: Antioxidants for Raw-Fed Dogs

 Add one deliberate vitamin E source.
 Ground seeds and greens are common food-first choices.
 Keep the rest stable for a couple of weeks so you can tell whether the change helped.

 Keep selenium conservative.
 Selenium-dense ingredients can be hard to dose.
 If you supplement, do it consistently and avoid layering multiple high-potency sources.
+The same principle applies to all fat-soluble vitamins � they accumulate dose on dose, and knowing when you're crossing into over-supplementation requires a full per-1,000-kcal baseline.

 Track simple outcomes.
 Coat dryness and exercise recovery are reasonable weekly notes.
 Muscle weakness, tremors, or acute illness are veterinary problems, not a DIY adjustment.